History

 The building was located on the site of the present All Saints Church.

-Thomas Frederick Proud, whose memory (together with that of his wife Amy Meinart) is retained in the church in the dedication of the High altar and Lady chapel reredoses, was the chosen architect.
+Thomas Frederick Proud was the chosen architect.
 He died in January 1901, not very long therefore after the church was completed.

 Some decorative features of significance were placed in the building at this time, notably in 1907, the Good Shepherd window in the Guild Chapel by Bentram Lamplugh of The Birmingham School of Art.